paulstothard/helpful_links/README.md

 * [biobakery/phylophlan](https://github.com/biobakery/phylophlan) - Precise phylogenetic analysis of microbial isolates and genomes from metagenomes.
 * [IcyTree](https://icytree.org) - A browser-based phylogenetic tree viewer.
 * [iTOL](https://itol.embl.de) - iTOL is an online tool for the display, annotation, and management of phylogenetic trees.
+* [MEGA](https://www.megasoftware.net) - Conduct statistical analysis of molecular evolution and for constructing phylogenetic trees.
+* [stephaneguindon/phyml](https://github.com/stephaneguindon/phyml) - Package that uses modern statistical approaches to analyse alignments of nucleotide or amino acid sequences in a phylogenetic framework.
 * [YuLab-SMU/ggtree](https://github.com/YuLab-SMU/ggtree) - Visualization and annotation of phylogenetic trees.

 ## Programming